Linaro/website/about/executive/README.md

 <div class="col-sm-9 no-padding" markdown="1">
 ### **David Rusling** / Chief Technical Officer

 David always enjoyed mathematics, but America’s space program together with ‘Star Trek’ made him think that computers were really interesting and so he graduated in 1982 with a degree in Computer Science.
 At Digital Equipment Corporation he got involved in the port of Linux® to the Alpha processor.
 This gave him an abiding respect for the power of open source in general and Linux in particular.
-He worked on StrongARM before moving to ARM where he added tools experience.
-At ARM he continued to be involved in open source and as a reward for his meddling was made an ARM Fellow.
+He worked on StrongArm before moving to Arm where he added tools experience.
+At Arm he continued to be involved in open source and as a reward for his meddling was made an Arm Fellow.
 He helped create Linaro, becoming it’s CTO in 2010.

 When he’s not being a techno-dweeb, David enjoys photography, hiking, cooking, fine wines and friends.
 </div>